|Size||3.5-9 in (9-24 cm)|

 The sound of its calls is very deep and resembles the mooing of a cow.
 It uses the call to defend itself against enemies such as pelicans or nile monitors.

 For its size, the bullfrog is a real broad jump wonder.
-The eastern grey kangaroo still holds the record with a distance of 42.6 ft (13 m) on shore.
+The eastern grey kangaroo still holds the record with a distance of 42.6 feet (13 meters) on shore.
 But it is much larger than the bullfrog.
-A broad jump over a distance of 7.15 ft (2.18 m) is an incredible achievement for a small animal like a bullfrog.
+A broad jump over a distance of 7.15 feet (2.18 meters) is an incredible achievement for a small animal like a bullfrog.
 This is 10 times its own body length.
 Can you jump so far?

 Scientists believe that the bullfrog is the only animal that never sleeps.
 They put it to a not very animal-friendly test: The bullfrog was exposed to slight electric shocks.
 But even when the bullfrog was obviously relaxing, the animal showed the same reactions as when it was awake and active.
 The test results were published in 1967, and since then the bullfrog is considered the only animal that never sleeps.
 Yet, there is no evidence for this, and hopefully nobody will ever come up with the idea to repeat the painful tests.